-The board received from the Terri-The board received from the county.
-53,764 50
+The board received from the Territory \$44,778.75

+The board received from the county. \$3,784.50

-Total.....\$ 98,513 25
+Total 5 98,513 25

-Loss to Salt Lake City..... \$ 78,457 25 Which is equivalent to about 45 per cent of the territorial school and county school taxes, or to express it differently, the board of education of this city recelved about 55 per cent of the territorial school and county school levies.
+Loss to Salt Lake City...... \$ 78,457 25 Which is equivalent to about 45 por cent of the territorial school and county school taxes, or to express it differently, the board of education of this city received about 55 per cent of the territorial school and county school levies.

-I heartly endorse "Bernard's" views wherein he states that the hoard should govern its expenditures by its legal income and, if that be insufficient to accommodate actual needs, it is not the heard's fault and it cannot be justly censured.
-I am also of the opinion that my comment on "Anon's" communication are sufficiently plain for both gentlemen to see that the board has not exceeded its jurisdiction.
+endorse "Bernard's" heartily views wherein he states that the board should govern its expenditures by its legal income and, if that be insufficient to accommodate actual needs, it is not the board's fault and it cannot be justly censured.
+I am also of the opinion that my comment on "Anon's" communication are sufficiently plain for both gentlemen to eee that the board both gentlemen to see that the board has not exceeded its jurisdiction.
 It has a big question with which to deal.
-To successfully which to deal.
 To successfully keep the school system in operation requires the employment of 230 teachers whose salaries have been reduced until they are lower than those of any similar western city, thirty janitors and a considerable number of other persons.
-The census returns show a school population of 12,599, more than one fourth of the city's inhabitants.
-These must be provided with free text books, apparatus, fuel These must be provided and shelter for ten months in the year and the most rigid economy has been necessary in every department to accommodate them and even now the every department to securing of sufficient suitable school room outside of the regular buildings is a problem that is giving the board much trauble
+The capsus fetures other persons.
+The census returns show a school population of 12,599, The census returns more than one 'ourth of the cliy's inbabitants.
+These must be provided with free text books, apparatus, fuel and shelter for ten months in the year and the most rigid economy has been necessary in every department to securing of sufficient suitable school room outside of the regular buildings is a problem that is giving the board much trouble